Is it possible to make real money as a blogger?

 4. Multiple Streams of Income

-If you’ve been interested in blogging for a while you’ve probably come across some blogs that publish monthly income reports.
+If you’ve been interested in blogging for a while, you’ve probably come across some blogs that publish monthly income reports.
 These income reports usually show how much money the blog makes broken down into different categories, and sometimes even by each individual source.
-If you’ve seen income reports from successful blogs you may have been surprised to see how many different sources of income they have.
-Usually there’s many different affiliate programs, a few products of their own, some sponsored content, maybe services offered, and often ad revenue.
+If you’ve seen income reports from successful blogs, you may have been surprised to see how many different sources of income they have.
+Usually there are many different affiliate programs, a few products of their own, some sponsored content, maybe services offered, and often ad revenue.

 5. Selling Blogs

 Over the years I’ve sold several websites and blogs, and it’s accounted for a large part of my overall income.
 In 2010 I sold a blog for $50,000.
 In 2013 I sold a blog for $500,000.
 In 2016 I sold a few blogs together for $500,000.
+And in 2018 I sold a blog for $216,000.
+In total, that’s more than $1.25 million just from selling blogs.
 Of course, along the way I made some money from those blogs before I sold them, but getting that lump sum and being able to move on to something else has been a big part of my business model.

 Like just about anything else in life, there are pros and cons to selling a successful blog.
-Yes, getting about two years worth of profit is really nice, and so if freeing up your time to do something else.
+Yes, getting about three years’ worth of profit is really nice, and so is freeing up your time to do something else.
 But there’s no guarantee that your next project will be successful, so there is always some risk in selling a blog or website that is running smoothly.
 And if you sell too early you could miss out on some of the rewards for all of the effort that you put into building the blog.

 Even considering those cons, I think that selling a blog is a great opportunity.
 If you’re able to have success with your next project and replace your income, you can build your net worth pretty quickly by cashing out.